 We are here to help you unravel the mystery of IR35.
 Our free comprehensive guide to IR35 covers everything you need to know.

-What happens if a contractor is found to be a disguised employee?
+What happens if a contractor is found to be in disguised employment?

-If the contract is found to fall inside IR35, the income received from that assignment will be treated as employment income.
+If the contract and working practices are found to fall inside IR35, the income received from that assignment will be treated as employment income.
 This means that it will be subject to PAYE tax and National Insurance deductions.

 If you would like to discuss how an IR35 review could benefit you, get in touch with us by calling 01442 353 464.